Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 `ScorocodeSdk` initialization is happening in the `onCreate` method with keys `appId`, `clientKey` (android), `fileKey`, `messageKey`, `scriptKey` using the `ScorocodeSdk.initWith(...)` method.
 These keys can be viewed at the «Security» tab in the project Settings.

-On this screen a database user can enter their system login and password.
+On this screen, a database user can enter their system login and password.
 The application will check whether they are correct using the `.login()` method of the `User` class.
 This method is demonstrated in a listing:

 ```Java
 @OnClick(R.id.btnLogin)